Spinach Artichoke Kugel

 - Add in the softened matzo, discarding any excess liquid, and stir to combine.

-- Pour into a well-greased, 9x13" oven-safe baking dish, and bake at 350 degrees for 45 minutes or until golden around the edges and nearly set in the middle.
+Pour into the prepared dish, and bake at 350 degrees for 45 minutes or until golden around the edges and nearly set in the middle.

 - Top with freshly grated parmesan.